microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 - You must have an Azure subscription with the ability to create an Azure SQL Database using the General Purpose Service Tier.
 You must have the ability to create an Azure SQL Database in the Azure region of your choice.
 - You need a client computer to connect and run workloads against Azure SQL Database.
 You can use your own computer or use an Azure Virtual Machine.
 If you use an Azure Virtual Machine you will be automatically enabled to connect to Azure SQL Database.
 If you use your own client computer you will need to enable a firewall setting.
 This will be described in more detail in the exercise to deploy the Azure SQL Database.
-- You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.
+- You will need access to files from the workshop at https://github.com/microsoft/cloudsqlworkshop/releases/tag/v1.1-alpha.
+You can download the files from the release page or clone the repo.
+If you clone the repo, make sure you are on the **bw** branch.
 - In your client computer you will **SQL Server Management Studio** (https://aka.ms/ssms).
 SSMS will also install **Azure Data Studio** *(https://aka.ms/azuredatastudio) which you will also use in this module.

     > **Note:** For instructor led workshops you may use the same virtual machine you deployed in Module 3 of this workshop.